yanburman/sjcam_raw2dng/README.md

 such as date and ISO from JPEGs that correlate to the RAW files

 Currently supported cameras:
-- SJ5000X Elite (with Adobe camera profile for professional level color calibration)
+- SJ5000X Elite (with Adobe camera and lens profile for professional level color calibration)
 - M20

 Features: